Luigi Dallapiccola: Music

 Liriche Greche (1942–45), for solo voice with instruments, would be his first work composed entirely in this twelve-tone style, composed concurrently with his last original purely diatonic work, the ballet Marsia (1943).
 The following decade showed a refinement in his technique and the increasing influence of Webern's work.
 After this, from the 1950s on, the refined, contemplative style he developed would characterize his output, in contrast to the more raw and passionate works of his youth.
 Most of his works would be songs for solo voice and instrumental accompaniment.
 His touch with instrumentation is noted for its impressionistic sensuality and soft textures, heavy on sustained notes by woodwinds and strings (particularly middle-range instruments, such as the clarinet and viola).

 The politically charged Canti di prigionia for chorus and ensemble was the beginning of a loose triptych on the highly personal themes of imprisonment and injustice; the one-act opera Il prigioniero and the cantata Canti di liberazione completed the trilogy.
 Of these, Il prigioniero (1944–48) has become Dallapiccola's best-known work.
 It tells the chilling story of a political prisoner whose jailor, in an apparent gesture of fraternity, allows him to escape from his cell.
 At the moment of his freedom, however, he finds he has been the victim of a cruel practical joke as he runs straight into the arms of the Grand Inquisitor, who smilingly leads him off to the stake at which he is to be burned alive.
 The opera's pessimistic outlook reflects Dallapiccola's complete disillusionment with fascism (which he had naïvely supported when Mussolini first came to power) and the music contained therein is both beautifully realized and supremely disquieting.

-His final opera Ulisse, with his own libretto after The Odyssey, was the culmination of his life's work.
+His final opera Ulisse, with his own libretto after Homer's Odyssey, was the culmination of his life's work.
 It was composed over eight years, including and developing themes from his earlier works, and was his last large-scale composition.